ajzanotti/alanzanotti.com/_drafts/Sending-Mail-Using-Telnet.md

 The DATA command signifies the start of the message.
 A message starts with a header section that is separated from the body content by an empty line.
-There are many headers available but you don't need anymore than what is currently in use.
+There are many headers available but you don't need any more than what is currently in use.

 To signal to the server that you're ready to send, the message must be terminated by sending a period on a line by itself.
 If the server accepts responsibility for